Yang Gui Fei — Beautiful and Outstanding Musician in History of China and Her Tragic Ending

 The place and time of her death were clear, but the actual way was still unknown.

-Some said she committed suicide, or was strangled, or had swallowed gold, or was murdered by many people out of chaos.
+Some said she committed suicide, or was strangled, or had swallowed gold, or hacked by many people out of chaos.

-There was no evidence to show that Yang Gui Fei had ever intervened in political decisions, or participated in any factional political struggles; besides her jealousy sometimes, she was a good person and a sweet concubine.
+There was no evidence to show that Yang Gui Fei had ever intervened in political decisions, or participated in any factional political struggles.
+Besides her jealousy sometimes, she was a kind person and a sweet consort.

-She was beautiful enough to let a prince and an emperor fall in love with her at the first sight, talented enough to be respected as one of the most excellent musicians and dancers in the history of China, and was proved innocent enough to have clearly stayed away from politics.
+She was beautiful enough to let a prince and an emperor fall in love with her at the first sight, talented enough to be respected as one of the most excellent musicians and dancers in the history of China.

-However, she did take the blame of the huge decline and destructions that her husband and brother caused, using her own life.
+However, she did take the blame for the huge decline and destruction that her husband and brother had caused, at the expense of her own life.